What is a Table Summary? A practical guide to Data Summarization

 Q: How do I choose the right summary statistics for my table?

 A: The choice of statistics depends on the type of data and your research question.
-For continuous data, consider mean, median, standard deviation, and range.
+In practice, for continuous data, consider mean, median, standard deviation, and range.
 For categorical data, use frequencies and percentages.
 If exploring relationships, consider correlation coefficients or chi-square tests.

 Q: How many decimal places should I use in my table?